 An outline should represent a writer's best effort to explore a subject, to break it into parts, to arrange ideas, and to test out possible strategies of organization for the purpose of clarity.
-Your instructor may or may not require an outline as part of your assignment; if required, there are usually guidelines to follow in preparing the outline.
-When you have no specific guidelines, select the form that best suits the kind of paper you are writing, either an informal or scratch outline or a formal outline.
-In planning a long paper, especially one involving research, you will most likely want to make a formal outline that functions as a topic outline or sentence outline.
+Sometimes your instructor will tell you which form of outline to use.
+When you have no specific instructions, select the form that best suits the kind of paper you are writing.
+In planning a long paper, especially one involving research, you will probably want to make a topic outline or sentence outline.